majig12346/AWGW/README.md

 # README #

 by: George Tong pd2
+today is thursday 2/9/17 for check #1 idk if it runs well enough but I have lots of backend code

 This README would normally document whatever steps are necessary to get your application up and running.